justjohnd/workflow/Project Initiation.md

 The Windows system is set up with Node Version Manager (`nvm`) allowing different projects to use different versions of node.
 Some helpful commands for nvm are:
 - `nvm version`
 - `nvm list` to see all versions of Node installed, and which version is assigned to that project
+- `nvm install vXX.XX.XX` to install new Node version, replacing XX.XX.XX with the appropriate version number
+- `nvm use XX.XX.XX` to change versions for a project

 # Dependencies